-The RDI Council/RDI Section are responsible for meeting the statutory duty,1 i.e. to ensure annual evaluations of R&D&I results.
+The RDI Council is responsible for meeting the statutory duty,1 i.e. to ensure annual evaluations of R&D&I results.
 These bodies submit these outputs for the provider level evaluation.
 They receive from providers the outputs of providers' evaluations in order to evaluate the national situation in R&D&I.